MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/boot-error-0xc0000034.md

     bcdedit /store <Boot partition>:\boot\bcd /set {bootmgr} timeout 30
     ```

-3. Detach the repaired OS disk from the rescue VM.
+3. Detach the repaired OS disk from the Repair/Rescue VM.
 Then, create a new VM from the OS disk.

 [!INCLUDE [Azure Help Support](../../../includes/azure-help-support.md)]